 (a) Promote and strengthen measures to prevent and combat [cybercrime] [the use of information and communications technologies for criminal purposes] more efficiently and effectively;

-(b) Promote, facilitate and strengthen international cooperation in preventing and combating [cybercrime] [the use of information and communications technologies for criminal purposes]; and
+(b) Promote, facilitate and strengthen international cooperation in preventing and combating [cybercrime] [the use of information and communications technologies for criminal purposes]; and [agreed ad referendum]

-(c) Promote, facilitate and support technical assistance to prevent and combat [cybercrime] [the use of information and communications technologies for criminal purposes], in particular for the benefit of developing countries, and strengthen and promote the exchange of information, knowledge, experience and good practices.
+(c) Promote, facilitate and support technical assistance and capacity-building to prevent and combat [cybercrime] [the use of information and communications technologies for criminal purposes], in particular for the benefit of developing countries.

 Article 2.
 Use of terms